CDC 6600: Description

 Typical machines of the 1950s and 1960s used a single central processing unit (CPU) to drive the entire system.
 A typical program would first load data into memory (often using pre-rolled library code), process it, and then write it back out.
-This required the CPUs to be fairly complex in order to handle the complete set of instructions they would be called on to perform.
+This required the CPUs to be fairly complex in order to handle the complete set of instructions they would be called on to perform, including input/output and processing.
 A complex CPU implied a large CPU, introducing signalling delays while information flowed between the individual modules making it up.
 These delays set a maximum upper limit on performance, as the machine could only operate at a cycle speed that allowed the signals time to arrive at the next module.

-Cray took another approach.
-In the 1960s, CPUs generally ran slower than the main memory to which they were attached.
+Further, CPUs generally ran slower than the main memory to which they were attached.
 For instance, a processor might take 15 cycles to multiply two numbers, while each memory access took only one or two cycles.
 This meant there was a significant time where the main memory was idle.
-It was this idle time that the 6600 exploited.
+Cray improved performance in several ways, using an opportunity in this idle time.